jazracherif/audacity_sdcnd/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I use HLS and extracted multiple channel HOG features plus histograms of color and combined them all into the feature vector, which provided a nice result.
-By combining the SVM classified with a Neural Network, I was able to get a better classification outcome.
+Ultimately I used HLS and extracted multiple channel HOG features plus histograms of color and combined them all into the feature vector, which provided a nice result.
+By combining the SVM classifier with a Neural Network, I was able to get a better classification outcome.

-The first step was to improve the classifiers, by choosing the best input features and doing hyperparamter tuning.
-After that, I experiement with multiple values of scale and cells_per_step.
-I use larger windows for the bottom of the picture and smaller ones for the middle part and didn't do any scanning of the upper half of the picture (see `code/vehicle_detection line 276-282`for this code and the chosen ystart and ystop )
+In order to get to good performance, the first step was to improve the classifier, by choosing the best input features and doing model selection and hyperparameter tuning.
+After that, I experimented with multiple values of *scale* and *cells_per_step*.
+I used larger scanning windows for the bottom of the picture and smaller ones for the middle part and didn't do any scanning of the upper half of the picture (see `code/vehicle_detection line 276-282` for this code and the chosen ystart and ystop )

 See next section for output images.